smihica/arc-js/docs/source/tutorial.rst

    #<table n=2>

-keys are able to be any type.
+keys can be any type.

 .. code-block:: clojure